mezoni/smart_parser/README.md

 ## Semantic values

-Semantic values ​​are the values ​​formed by parsing expressions.
+Semantic values ​​are the values produced by parsing expressions.
-Semantic values ​​are used to produce parsing results.
+Semantic values ​​are used to forming parsing results.
 The syntax for using semantic values ​​is as follows.

 ```txt